Eyelid Surgery FAQs

 - How do I get to your office?

-Please try to arrive 10-15 minutes early so as to fill-out our New Patient Forms.
-It is important to know your own pertinent medical history including medical allergies, prior surgeries, and any medications that you are presently taking.
-Please bring a valid photo I.D. and any pertinent health insurance card(s).
-We accept cash, checks, Visa, Mastercard, American Express for payment.
+Please arrive 10-15 minutes early to allow yourself time to complete our new patient forms; these will inquire about your pertinent medical history including allergies, prior surgeries, and any currently prescribed medication.
+Please bring a valid photo I.D. and your health insurance card(s).
+We accept cash, credit (Visa, Mastercard, American Express), and checks.

-- What types of Miami cosmetic surgery does Dr. Tanenbaum perform?
+- What types of cosmetic surgery does Dr. Tanenbaum perform in Miami?

 - Does Dr. Tanenbaum examine children?

 Dr. Tanenbaum accepts patients of all ages who suffer from an ophthalmic malady, including:

 - Newborn/early childhood (blocked tear ducts, droopy eyelid from birth)

 - Ages 45 – 55 (cosmetic eyelid surgery)

 - Ages 65-80 (droopy lids, skin cancers, tear duct problems)

 - Ages 75-100+ (eyelashes turning-inward, tumors, facial palsy, etc)